| Resource Type | Tool fact sheet |

 Implementation Considerations

-- Time-Sensitive Information: The 2025 fact sheet places Storm-DEPART under DOE's Grid Deployment Office, but the grid resilience assistance request pathway now sits under DOE's Office of Electricity.
-Confirm the tool's current home and availability with INL or DOE before relying on it.
+- Time-Sensitive Information: The 2025 fact sheet lists Storm-DEPART under DOE's Grid Deployment Office, but it is now delivered under the Office of Electricity's Damage Prediction and Resilience project as federal program homes have shifted.
+Confirm current availability with INL before relying on it.

 Notable Examples